Episode 15: El Anatsui, “Black River” (2009)

 When you decide to go off and study art history, the question you find yourself getting asked, first from your pre-med friends and then eventually, in a fit of all-nighter finals panic, you, is well, what is the point of all this?
 And you’re not even being asked that existentially, but with genuine curiosity.
 We live in a pretty practical world with a lot of practical challenges, a world that exists and churns and has a hard enough time just going about its business.
 Art making, and art appreciating, by and large, is not a necessary part of life, at least compared to the struggles of every day existence.
 So really, what’s the point?
 You’ll have a perfectly functional day without stopping in at an art museum to look at goopy pigment in frames on walls.

 Art accepts that challenge.
 It knows it needs to do something dramatic to get your attention, to make your recognize its value.
 So it interrupts.
 It draws your attention to something that you’d otherwise walk right by, jumping from the bushes and chomping at your ankle.
 It’s Richard Serra’s Tilted Arc, teetering over you in an otherwise unremarkable plaza, suddenly making you aware of how inconspicuously secure your space ordinarily is.
 It’s Andy Warhol’s silkscreens, challenging your assumptions of the pop culture fishbowl you’re so immersed in that you can’t even feel the water.
 And though all artists work in a larger art historical tradition – there’s really no getting away from it –some are particularly invested in responding to the world around them, that practical, churning world, with the tools that world provides for them.
-Sometimes even those tools are in the bushes, waiting for those artists who are particularly attuned to their potential, who can best make use of them to interrupt us all.
+And sometimes even those tools are in the bushes, waiting for those artists who are particularly attuned to their potential, who can the best make use of them to interrupt us all.
 But we’re getting ahead of ourselves.

 It’s a particular pleasure to talk about El Anatsui in the context of all of this active interruption, because he’s still alive, and still active.
 He was born in Ghana in 1944, spent most of his career in Nigeria, and is currently a professor of sculpture at the University of Nigeria.
 He is also still running the studios that produce these magnificent, sweeping large-scale cascading assemblages of, go closer, bits of trash.
 Anatsui and his assistants go to alcohol recycling stations and collect thousands of discarded bottle caps and pieces of the aluminum peeled and stripped from beer bottles, and sew them together with copper wire, practicing literal alchemy as they transform this litter into these brilliant metallic cloth-like wall hangings.
 You’d never know what the materials were if you didn’t walk up close to them.
 And even when you do, the physical experience of standing in the presence of this installation is astoundingly luxurious, like being encased by a three-dimensional golden Gustav Klimt painting.
 You feel like you’re sinking into the bulky, material richness of these cascades.
 And when you pull yourself back from the beauty of it, and from your amazement of the time and creativity that went into turning something that is so one thing into something so entirely different, you start thinking about the social and economic implications—the many hands that touch the same beer bottles from production to consumption to recycling, the many hands that brought beer to Africa in exchange for human lives, the many countries implicated in this exchange, the many thriving aesthetic traditions represented just in the tapestry itself, and you realize that you’re being enveloped by something much larger than a tremendous shimmering blanket of woven garbage.
 “The amazing thing about working with these metallic ‘fabrics’,” Anatsui said in an interview, “is that the poverty of the materials used in no way precludes the telling of rich and wonderful stories.”